-From 22nd March 2017, there will be two charging points for electric vehicles, situated on the ground-floor, right-hand side of the multi-storey car park.
+There are two charging points for electric vehicles, situated on the ground-floor, right-hand side of the multi-storey car park.
 Standard parking charges and charging tariff apply.

 Parent and child parking

-From 22nd March 2017, there will be three dedicated parking spaces for parents with young children located on the ground floor of the new multi-storey car park.
+There are three dedicated parking spaces for parents with young children located on the ground floor of the new multi-storey car park.
 Standard charges apply.